Respiratory-Disease-Modeling/Indoor-Respiratory-Disease-Modeling/README.md

 This package is an essential tool for researchers, healthcare professionals, and policymakers aiming to understand and mitigate the spread of respiratory diseases in indoor settings.

+This repository provides the code implementation for the analyses and simulations described in our journal article.
+Please refer to the article for detailed explanations of the methodology, data requirements, and interpretations.

+Reference

+For complete details on the research and implementation, please cite or refer to our journal article:
+[Author Names, “Article Title,” Journal Name, Year, DOI/Link]

 ## Key Features

 - **Transmission Rate Calculation**: Models the probability of disease spread based on contact intensity and proximity.